taleby2004/esper/examples/etc/readme.txt

 1. Make sure Java 1.5 or greater is installed and the JAVA_HOME environment variable is set

-2. Open a console window and change directory to esper\eg\etc
+2. Open a console window and change directory to esper/examples/etc

 3. Run "setenv.bat" (Windows) or "setenv.sh" (Unix) to verify your environment settings